ballerina-platform/ballerina-spec/project/project-spec.md

 The above command will create a new module with a main in it.
 It will also create a module structure including test files.

-By default the scaffold tool will generate a module with a main function.
+By default the add tool will generate a module with a main function.
 If you want you can use a different template to create a module.
 You can use the `-t `,` --template `option to pass in the module template you want to use.

 ```